Manta-Network/pallet-manta-pay/README.md

   ```

 * The report is also available within `coverage` folder.
 Our coverage is way above the status shown here.
-The `grcov` tool mis-labled many lines of the code as not tested.
+The `grcov` tool mis-labled many lines of the code as not-covered.

 ![Result](https://github.com/Manta-Network/pallet-manta-dap/blob/master/coverage/coverage.png)